yanirta/EyesUtilities/README.md

     + `$batch.getPassedRate()` - 100% based tests in batch pass rate
     + `$batch.getFailedRate()` - 100% based tests in batch fail rate
     + `$batch.getNewRate()` - 100% based tests in batch new rate
+    + `$batch.getStatus()` - Calculated test status within Passed/Failed/Unresolved
+    + `$batch.getIsDefaultStatus()` - Returns boolean status wether the appearing calculated status is the default one or was been overridden.
 + `#foreach($test in $batch.tests)` - While `$batch.tests` is list of contained tests objects
     + `$test.scenarioName` - The test name
     + `$test.getUrl()` - The url to the test